Wix Review: Is it a Good Choice for Your Business Website?

 Whether you’ve created your website from scratch, using a template, or with the AI chatbot, you’ll have a chance to edit it, using Wix’s drag-and-drop editor.

-I found it to be quite user-friendly, since all I needed to do was click on existing elements in order to edit them.
-I could also add element easily using the sidebar menu.
-It’s full of icons, but by hovering over them you get a description of what the are and what they do, which I appreciated.
+I found that Wix had improved the layout of its editor menu, making it more user-friendly and less imposing by separating different functions into dropdown menu sections.
+As ever, all I needed to do was click on existing elements in order to edit them.
+I could also add an element easily using the sidebar menu.
+It’s full of icons, but, by hovering over them, you get a description of what they are and what they do, which I appreciated.

 The Pros and Cons of Wix